hazelcast/hazelcast-reference-manual/src/Serializable.md

-## Serializable & Externalizable
+## Implementing Java Serializable and Externalizable

 A class often needs to implement the `java.io.Serializable` interface; native Java serialization is the easiest way to do serialization.

-Let's take a look at the example code below.
+Let's take a look at the example code below for Java Serializable.

 ```java
 public class Employee implements Serializable {